 If the string contains other than uppercase alphanumeric, dollar sign, or underscore characters, enclose it in quotation marks.
 Use two sets of quotation marks to denote an actual quotation mark.
-If you terminate the logical-name parameter with a colon, the system removes the colon before placing the name in a logical name table.
+If you terminate the logicalname parameter with a colon, the system removes the colon before placing the name in a logical name table.
 (This differs from the DEFINE command, which saves the colon.)
-If the logical name is to be entered into the process directory (LNM\$PROCESS_DIRECTORY) or system directory (LNM\$SYSTEM_DIRECTORY) logical name tables, then the name may only have from 1 to 31 alphanumeric characters (including the dollar sign and underscore).
+If the logical name is to be entered into the process directory (LNM\$PROCESS_DIRECTORY) or system directory (LNM\$SYSTEM DIRECTORY) logical name tables, the name can have only 1 to 31 alphanumeric characters (including the dollar sign and underscore).
+If the logical name being entered into the process or system directory translates to a logical name table name, any alphabetic characters in the name should all be uppercase.
 By default, the logical name is placed in the process logical name table.